 I didn’t feel sorry for him at all, I realized.
 If I were to be honest I would have to admit that the only person I felt sorry for was myself.
 Sitting there safe and warm as I was, my sense of self-satisfaction began to dissipate.
 I wondered what I ought to be feeling.
 Some kind of genuine human emotion, perhaps.
 A man had just dropped dead in front of me, for God’s sake.

-Is there something wrong with me, I wondered, that I don’t respond in a normal way.
+Is there something wrong with me, I wondered, that means I don’t respond in a normal way.
 Some essential ingredient missing from my psychological make-up, perhaps?
 Maybe I was suffering from a defective personality.
 Maybe the old guy had sussed onto that.
 He had definitely sussed onto something about me.
 Something that he hadn’t wanted to tell me, I remembered.
 Something bad…

 The train continued heedlessly on its way, crammed full with people now.
 It was packed with men and women wearing suits or smart skirts, their brief-cases on the floor besides them.
-Some looked the front page of their newspapers whilst others simply stared into space, waiting for the train to convey them to their places of work.
+Some looked at the front page of their newspapers whilst others simply stared into space, waiting for the train to convey them to their places of work.
 I wondered where exactly I was going – I hadn’t really thought that far ahead.
 I couldn’t stay on the train forever.
 I had to get out somewhere, and try to get my head back together again.

 Assuming, that was, that it had ever been together in the first place.
 Which was a point that I wasn’t entirely sure about at this precise moment in time.